The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

-The key to characterizing the equilibrium is thus a threshold such that firms attempt to hire a referred worker who has a value above that level, and do not hire workers below that level.
+The key to characterizing the equilibrium is thus a threshold such that firms attempt to hire a referred worker who has a value above that level and do not hire workers below that level.
 That threshold corresponds to the value of waiting and possibly hiring from the pool.
-To characterize the threshold, the relevant function is the expected value of workers in the pool conditional on firms hiring referred workers who have values strictly above ${\tilde{v}}$, not hiring workers with values strictly below ${\tilde{v}}$, and hiring workers with values exactly equal to ${\tilde{v}}$ with probability $r$:\footnote{Neither firms nor workers have to follow similar strategies at the cutoff, $r$ simply represents the overall probability that a worker with exactly the threshold value is hired overall and includes the mixing of both firms and workers.
+To characterize the threshold, the relevant function is the expected value of workers in the pool conditional on firms hiring referred workers who have values strictly above ${\tilde{v}}$, not hiring workers with values strictly below ${\tilde{v}}$, and hiring workers with values exactly equal to ${\tilde{v}}$ with probability $r$:\footnote{Neither firms nor workers have to follow similar strategies at the threshold, $r$ simply represents the overall probability that a worker with exactly the threshold value is hired overall and includes the mixing of both firms and workers.
 For simplicity, we refer to $r$ as the mixing parameter.}

-So, all equilibria are equivalent to using a threshold $\tilde{v}$ (and a mixing parameter $r$) that is based on a fixed point of (\ref{tau}).\footnote{For discrete distributions $F$, there could be a multiplicity of thresholds that all correspond to the same decisions.} Thus, we use the term ``equilibrium threshold'' to refer to a fixed point of (\ref{tau}).
+So, all equilibria are equivalent to using a threshold $\tilde{v}$ (and a mixing parameter $r$) that is based on a fixed point of \eqref{tau}; i.e., a threshold giving rise to an expected value in the pool making the threshold optimal for firms.\footnote{For discrete distributions $F$, there could be a multiplicity of thresholds that all correspond to the same decisions.} Thus, we use the term ``equilibrium threshold'' to refer to a fixed point of \eqref{tau}.

 \begin{lemma} There is a unique threshold solving